Knitting Multistability: Fabrication

 All samples were knit on the Kniterate knitting machine with stitch size 5 and four ends of elastomeric yarn fed as one.
 Conductive areas of textile were fabricated by threading a separate feeder with four ends of elastomeric yarn and two ends of conductive yarn.
 This feeder was used to knit the rows required to be conductive.

-Through a series of springs, the yarn fed into the Kniterate machine is held under tension.
-We approximate the strain applied by the machine as follows: While under tension in the machine, five sections of 10 cm each yarn are measured and cut, which releases the tension \cite{ohlson2023estimating}.
+Through a series of springs, the yarn fed into the Kniterate mach ine is held under tension.
+We approximate the strain applied by the machine as follows: While under tension in the machine, five sections of each yarn 10 cm in length are measured and cut, which releases the tension \cite{ohlson2023estimating}.
 The relaxed length of these yarn sections is then measured with a ruler and the tensile strain calculated by

 where $l_0$ is the measured length (in centimeters) of each yarn section once the tension is removed.
-The tensile strains are reported in Table \ref{si_fig:yarn strain}.
-The average across all colors and sections is 1.05.
+The tensile strains are reported in Table \ref{si_fig:yarn_strain}.
+The average strain across all colors and sections is 1.05.

-Each stitch pattern shown was defined by a series of black and white squares in Adobe Photoshop.
-These images were read into python, and the kniterate machine was programmed using knitout and the python frontend \cite{KnitoutFrontendPy}.
-These knitout files were then compiled to `.kc' files (read by the kniterate) through the knitout-to-kniterate backend \cite{KniterateBackend}.
-Three rows of acrylic waste yarn were knit onto the start and end of each sample for ease of knitting as well as for handling purposes (e.g., to prevent unraveling the important section of the samples).
+Each stitch pattern shown was defined by a grid of black and white squares in Adobe Photoshop.
+These images were then read into python, where they were converted into knitout code using the python frontend \cite{KnitoutFrontendPy}.
+The resulting knitout files were then compiled to `.kc' files through the knitout-to-kniterate backend \cite{KniterateBackend}, which are the format required by the kniterate machine.
+Three rows of acrylic waste yarn were knit onto the start and end of each sample for ease of knitting as well as for handling purposes (e.g., to prevent unraveling of the samples' testing region).